quxflux/sorting_network_cpp/README.md

 sorting_network_cpp offers templated implementations of various types of [sorting networks](https://en.wikipedia.org/wiki/Sorting_network) which can drastically improve performance for small problem sizes of simple data compared to regular sorting algorithms (e.g. `std::sort`).

-Following listing shows the execution time for different algorithms to sort one million arrays of each 32 random `float` values on an AMD Ryzen 7 2700x @3.70 GHz (compiled with clang 12.0.0 `-O3`):
+The following listing shows the execution time for different algorithms to sort one million arrays of each 32 random `float` values on an AMD Ryzen 7 2700x @3.70 GHz (compiled with clang 12.0.0 `-O3`):

 | algorithm                   | time (ms) | speedup vs `std::sort` |
 |-----------------------------|:---------:|:----------------------:|